dotnet/docs-maui/docs/migration/custom-renderers.md

 - `PressableViewRenderer.cs` - the Android implementation.
 - `PressableViewRenderer.cs` - the iOS implementation.

+> [!NOTE]
+> An alternative to using a Xamarin.Forms custom renderer in .NET MAUI is to migrate the custom renderer to a .NET MAUI handler.
+For more information, see [Migrate a Xamarin.Forms custom renderer to a .NET MAUI handler](renderer-to-handler.md).

 ## Add the code

 If you're using a .NET MAUI multi-targeted project, the cross-platform file can be moved to anywhere outside the *Platforms* folder, and the platform-specific implementation files should be moved to the corresponding *Platform* folder: